-We require you to nominate and maintain an email address at all times while you are a member of MAP so that we may provide you with your login details for the Secure Online Portal (when requested) and with important information regarding MAP Super from time to time, including your Annual Statement.
-If you change your email address, please notify us using the Change of Details form available in the Secure Online Portal.
-We may also send various communications about MAP Super to you and post information such as notices of updates and newsletters regarding MAP Super in the Secure Online Portal.
+We require you to nominate and maintain an email address at all times while you are a Member of MYONESUPER so that we may provide you with your login details for the Secure Online Portal (when requested) and with important information regarding MYONESUPER from time to time, including your Annual Member Statement.
+If you change your email address, please notify us using the Change of Details form available on the Secure Online Portal.
+We may also send various communications about MYONESUPER to your Nominated Representative and post information such as notices of updates and newsletters regarding MYONESUPER on the Secure Online Portal.
 Refer to Part 8 of this Guide for more information about the Secure Online Portal.